 Rick Abramson’s story begins in Milwaukee where he got his start as a teenage food vendor for Delaware North Companies.
-Over the following 30 years, Abramson rose through the ranks to a variety of leadership roles within the same company.
+Over the next 30 years, Abramson rose through the ranks holding a variety of leadership roles within the company.
 Today, Abramson is at the helm of Delaware North’s impressive Parks & Resorts division and its growing Australia and Asia subsidiary.

 Prior to his current role, Abramson served as president of Sportservice, the company’s largest and longest-standing division.
 Under his leadership, Sportservice’s annual revenue nearly tripled to exceed $760 million and grew to include operations at more than 50 professional sporting venues and entertainment complexes around the world.
 During this time, Sportservice expanded its retail business exponentially by building award-winning stores such as Chicago Sports Depot outside U.S. Cellular Field, and one-of-a-kind retail experiences for the Jets and Giants at MetLife Stadium.

 Abramson served as the president and chief operating officer of Kennedy Space Center Visitor Complex.
 During his eight-year tenure, he turned the outdated museum into one of the most visited attractions in Central Florida.
 Of his achievements in Florida, Abramson is most proud of the $130 million redevelopment initiative he oversaw, which included opening the world-renowned Apollo/Saturn V Center, International Space Station Center and Launch Complex 39 Observation Gantry.
 Additionally, he managed the opening of several visitor complex educational programs and exhibits, such as Astronaut Encounter, Mad Mission to Mars 2025, Early Space Exploration, Exploration in the New Millennium, and the Dr. Kurt H. Debus Conference Facility.